vacuumlabs/cardano-hw-cli/docs/pool-registration.md

 ## Create signed transaction

-Use witnesses from previous step to assemble the signed pool registration transaction
+Use witnesses from the previous step to assemble the signed pool registration transaction:

 ```
 cardano-cli transaction assemble \